Hawaii investigates unsolicited land offers as the state tries to keep Lahaina in local hands - The Boston Globe

 “The state’s not going to make any move or take any initiative to build anything unless it’s what is asked for by the community,” Green said.

-Green said he was considering setting up a “victim assistance fund" similar to the Sept.
+Green said he was considering setting up a “victim assistance fund” similar to the Sept.
 11 Victim Compensation Fund, which would make payments to those who suffered losses.
-The objective would be to compensate people without the need for large payouts to “middlemen” such as attorneys who often take 30% to 40% of legal settlements, he said.
+The objective would be to compensate people without the need for large payouts to “middlemen” such as attorneys who often take 30 percent to 40 percent of legal settlements, he said.